matthieugomez/GroupedArrays.jl/README.md

 #  4
 #  3
 ```
-## Motivation
+## Relation to other packages
-GroupedArrays is similar to PooledArray, except that the pool is simply the set of integers from 1 to n where n is the number of groups(`missing` is encoded as 0).
+- `GroupedArray` is similar to `PooledArray`, except that the pool is simply the set of integers from 1 to n where n is the number of groups(`missing` is encoded as 0).
 This allows for faster lookup in setups where the group value is not meaningful.

-## See also
-The algorithm to construct `GroupedArrays` is taken from [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)
+- The algorithm to group multiple vectors is taken from [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)